 Newport Beach has a long strip of sand and surf, but we suggest Balboa Beach for families.
 With its public restrooms, kids’ playground, family-friendly eateries, and more, Balboa Beach is a great place to spend a day away from Disneyland.
 It’s just over a 30-minute drive from the theme park.
 For fun without the crowds of Disney, visit Balboa Fun Zone.
 Just a few minutes from your spot in the sand, it offers a traditional Ferris wheel and old-fashioned arcade games.

 Recommended Hotel: Bay Shores Peninsula Hotel

 8. Main Beach

 Located in the heart of Laguna Beach, a little over 30 minutes from Disneyland, Main Beach and its adjacent park are kid-friendly.
-Families can explore the various tide pools (just don’t take any marine life home), build sandcastles or stroll along the pathways lining the beach.
+Families can explore the various tide pools, build sandcastles or stroll along the pathways lining the beach.
 The waves are great for swimming, and parents may be happy to know that surfing is not permitted during the summer months and fishing is never allowed.
 Main Beach has volleyball nets, two basketball courts, and shower and restroom facilities.
 Once you see the large white lifeguard tower, you’ll know you’ve reached Main Beach.